szweibel/workshops/how-to-use-dhrift.md

 To ensure that your workshop is displayed correctly, keep in mind these checks:

 - Check that your workshop metadata is correctly configured in the YAML front matter.
-- Make sure your workshop markdown files are correctly formatted and free of errors.
+- Make sure your workshop markdown files are correctly formatted and free of syntactical errors.
-- Prepare all necessary assets (images, downloads, etc.) to be placed in a designated folder in your repository.
+- Prepare all necessary assets (images, downloads, etc.) to be placed in designated folders in your repository.

 If everything looks good, there are a few ways you can add your workshop to your repository.
 If you are familiar with Git and GitHub, you can push your changes directly to your repository using Git commands.

-For instance, you can add your files to the staging area, commit your changes, and push them to your repository:
+For instance, you can add your files to the staging area, commit your changes, and push them to your repository using the following commands:

 ```bash
 git add -A